Get insider access

 3. Best Budget DSLR Camera For Beginners

-The Canon EOS Rebel SL3 is part of Canon's entry-level SL series, designed, as the name suggests, to be small and lightweight, and is one of the most portable DSLRs on the market.
-It's also one of the best budget DSLRs that we've tested.
-With 4k video capability, quick burst shooting, and a solid autofocus system, it's a well-rounded camera for the money.
+The Canon EOS Rebel SL3/250D is part of Canon's entry-level SL series, designed, as the initials suggest, to be small and lightweight—in fact, it's the most portable DSLR Canon has ever produced.
+While it's not at mirrorless levels of portability, it's still very lightweight and easy to take on the go.
+Beyond that, it's just a great budget DSLR.
+With 4k video capability, quick burst shooting, and a solid autofocus system, it's a very well-rounded camera with a lot of value for its price.

-It doesn't feel as well-built as the Nikon D5600 and has fewer physical controls than the Canon EOS Rebel T8i.
-That's not bad for those getting started, but it may feel slightly limiting after you get a handle on manual settings.
-Otherwise, it shares much with its Rebel sibling, including a similar sensor, a fully articulated touchscreen, and an easy-to-use menu system.
-Ultimately, this is a great little camera that won't break the bank and is lightweight enough that you'll want to bring it with you everywhere.
+That said, it doesn't feel as well-built as the Nikon D5600 and has fewer physical controls than the Canon EOS Rebel T8i/850D.
+That's not bad for those getting started, but it may feel slightly limiting after you get a handle on exposure settings.
+Otherwise, it has much in common with its Rebel sibling, including a similar sensor, a fully articulated touchscreen, and an easy-to-use menu system.
+Ultimately, this is a great little camera that won't break the bank and is lightweight enough that you'll want to bring it with you wherever you go.

 See our review